frankiemiboy/COMP1004-StudentPlanner-SPA/README.md

 It should be noted that I also had assistance from many of my colleagues at the University at the PALs session and the Sprint Review Meetings that we had every 2 weeks.
 However, this was only for guidance and ensuring that I stay within the limits of the project and don't go overboard by using features that are outside the scope of my level.

+For any successful project, there is need for good planning.
+I made use of the Agile Software Development Methodology.
+This concept was given to us by the University, and was the methodology outlined by the University in our Coursework Description.
+Within 2 weeks, the developers are meant to push part of the product that is functioning, and then moving on to the next part.
+However, before all this, there is need for requirements analysis, where the developers were to identify what are the main requirements for this project.
+This was so that we don't get lost in the development process, and instead, make sure that meet the requirements for that part of the development phase.
+If I decided to add any other features to the application, this would be done after I am confident that I have met all other prior requirements.

+<h3><ins>What were the requirements of the project?</ins></h3>
+I will keep it short...

+1.